mpolacek/goo/cxx-in-gcc12.md

 ### Stricter checking of attributes on friend declarations

-If a friend declaration has an attribute, that declaration must be a definition.
+If a friend declaration has an attribute, that declaration must be a definition, but before GCC 12 this wasn't checked.
 Moreover, a C++11 attribute cannot appear in the middle of the *decl-specifier-seq*:

 ```c++